ProDev007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path == Add /action to the PATH. /action

 4-global_variables == A script that lists environment variables.

+5-local_variables == A script that lists all local variables and environment variables, and functions.